11 REASONS TO VISIT QUÉBEC CITY, QC

 Neue Residenz

-On the opposite side of this square you’ll see the Neue Residenz (New Residence) (Domplatz 8, 96049 Bamberg), that was completed in 1703.
+On the opposite side of this square you’ll see the Neue Residenz (New Residence), that was completed in 1703.
 It was the home of the prince-bishops of Bamberg until 1802.

 Please note that you can only visit the apartments if you book a guided tour.
-The Neue Residenz is open year-round, and the admission cost for adults is 6 EUR.
+The Neue Residenz is open year-round.

 The Neue Residenz.